Advertiser Disclosure

 At the same time, we strongly encourage you to avoid the temptation to choose a merchant services provider because it offers a certain terminal that you like.
 Fair contract terms, reasonable prices, and excellent customer service are more important considerations in the long run.

 As we’ve seen, hardware capabilities don’t vary much from company to company.
 For example, we really love the Clover line of terminals and POS systems and the expanded capabilities they bring to a business.
-But we’ve also received many complaints over the years from merchants who signed up with Fiserv (formerly First Data) or one of its less-than-stellar ISOs because they liked the Clover machines.
+But we’ve also received many complaints from merchants who signed up with Fiserv (formerly First Data) or one of its less-than-stellar ISOs because they liked the Clover machines.
 Then they discover that they were locked into a long-term contract, charged exorbitant rates and fees, and offered poor customer service.
-Worst of all, they couldn’t take their Clover equipment to a new provider if they wanted to make the switch.
+Worst of all, they couldn’t take their Clover equipment to a new provider if they wanted to switch to a better provider.

 FAQs: Credit Card Machines & Terminals